looker-open-source/sdk-codegen/docs/byosdk.md

 - passes the streamable HTTP response to the stream parameter of the method
 - for successful requests, the response body is deserialized into the type indicated for the success value

-Here's a Typescript code sample for streaming the download of a query's CSV result:
+Here's a TypeScript code sample for streaming the download of a query's CSV result:

 ```ts
   const request: IRequestRunInlineQuery = {